NeuroQuant-Robotics/XPLOIT-PS-FIXED/vault_chal/WRITEUP.md

 - **`unlock_vault_sequence` (0x19f2)**: A hidden function holding the success behavior.
 It calculates a secret unlock code dynamically using XOR against `.data` items initialized at runtime.
 If the stdin password correctly matches the XOR sum of `g_pid_seed` and `g_vault_byte`, it successfully outputs the "VAULT SYSTEM CLEARED" block.
 - **`security_watchdog` (0x18ef)**: Ran earlier in the process utilizing `ptrace(PTRACE_TRACEME)` to exit if someone tried debugging dynamically.

-## 3. Every Change You Made
+## 3. Changes Made

-Instead of performing the reverse-calculation for the generated authentication parameter, I focused on rewriting the executable behavior to skip to the target logic itself, guaranteeing a successful state regardless of host constraints.
+Instead of performing the reverse-calculation for the generated authentication parameter, we focused on rewriting the executable behavior to skip to the target logic itself, guaranteeing a successful state regardless of host constraints.

-I wrote a python patch script (`patch2.py`) to systematically patch logic directly onto two distinct parts of the executable payload:
+we wrote a python patch script (`patch2.py`) to systematically patch logic directly onto two distinct parts of the executable payload:

 ### Change 1: Hijacking the execution to bypass the main checks
 - **Original Code**: At `0x1936`, `user_authentication_module` performed standard checks without advancing to the target unlock state.
 - **Why it was a problem**: Since the target function `unlock_vault_sequence` was functionally "dead code" unlinked from the success path of `user_authentication_module`, the terminal never successfully reached the vault block organically.
-- **What I changed it to**: I entirely patched instruction offset `0x1936` to be an unconditional `JMP` (`0xE9`) instruction directly traversing the relative distance `+0xBC` into `unlock_vault_sequence`.
+- **What was changed**: We entirely patched instruction offset `0x1936` to be an unconditional `JMP` (`0xE9`) instruction directly traversing the relative distance `+0xBC` into `unlock_vault_sequence`.

 ### Change 2: Stubbing the input password evaluation
 - **Original Code**: At `0x1a8f` inside `unlock_vault_sequence`, it compared the user STDIN integer to the expected checksum block.
   Instruction: `75 64` (`jne 0x1af5` - jump to failure if our string doesn't equal the code).
 - **Why it was a problem**: My goal was full unauthenticated entry.
 Without this modification, we'd still be asked dynamically to compute the precise PID-seed code.
-- **What I changed it to**: I replaced `75 64` with `90 90` (`NOP NOP`).
+- **What We changed it to**: We replaced `75 64` with `90 90` (`NOP NOP`).
 A complete NOP execution forces the CPU to ignore the failure jump branch condition altogether.

 ## 4. The Unlock Code

-Because I patched `0x1a8f` dynamically with `NOP NOP`, the prompt functionally allows passing **any** code format (such as `"123"`).
+Because we patched `0x1a8f` dynamically with `NOP NOP`, the prompt functionally allows passing **any** code format (such as `"123"`).
 The binary ignores the evaluation context and successfully opens the vault regardless of the user entry context because the explicit jump logic forcing a failure state was severed.

 ## 5. Final Output